 Matthew L. Cantor is a partner in the law firm of Constantine Cannon LLP.
 He is a well-recognized expert in antitrust litigation and counseling, including matters that specifically concern the health services, financial services, telecommunications and media industries.
 He has substantial antitrust trial experience.

-Mr. Cantor was on the lead counsel team for the plaintiffs in a major antitrust dispute concerning electronic payment systems entitled Wal-Mart, The Limited, Sears, Safeway, Circuit City, et al. v.
+In the financial services/electronic payments arena, Mr. Cantor was on the lead counsel team for the plaintiffs in a major antitrust dispute concerning electronic payment systems entitled Wal-Mart, The Limited, Sears, Safeway, Circuit City, et al. v.
 Visa and MasterCard and In re Visa Check/MasterMoney Antitrust Litigation.
 That matter resulted in the largest settlement in antitrust history, valued conservatively at approximately $28 billion in April 2003.
 He also acted as one of the lead attorneys for Morgan Stanley/Discover in its Sherman Act §1 action against Visa and MasterCard for damages caused by their rules that precluded financial institutions from offering Discover cards to consumers.
 This action resulted in a settlement in October 2008 under which Discover was awarded $2.75 billion.

 Mr. Cantor has broad experience in federal and state general commercial litigation and arbitration.
 Mr. Cantor has litigated disputes involving, among other things, real estate, partnership, contract and securities law.